B4PzwL3YVGa6/sparrowdo/README.md

 Core DSL is probably the easiest way to start using Sparrowdo right away.
-It offers some high level functions to deal with the most common configuration tasks, like creation of directories or users, populating configuration files from templates or starting services.
+It offers some high level functions to deal with the most common configuration tasks, like a creation of directories or users, populating configuration files from templates or starting services.

     $ cat sparrowfile